nsscache to support SUP with the following steps:

 Update the slurm chart with your Kubernetes Secret

-After creating the Secret, you will need to update the slurm chart’s values.yaml file.
+After you create the Secret, update the slurm chart’s values.yaml file so that nsscache references it.

-Edit the nsscache.existingSecret parameter with the name of your Secret, as shown in the examples below.
+Edit the nsscache.existingSecret parameter with the name of your Secret, as shown in Provision cluster access to groups of users.
+With the Secret in place and referenced from the chart, nsscache can authenticate against your directory service.

 Provision cluster access to groups of users

+Oncensscache can authenticate to your directory service, configure it to provision specific users and groups into the cluster.
 SUP provisions cluster access to groups of users, rather than individual users.
-You must create the groups in CoreWeave IAM or your upstream IdP before configuringnsscache.
-The names of your created user groups must exactly match the group names specified in the nsscache configuration.
+You must create the groups in CoreWeave IAM or your upstream IdP before you configure nsscache.
+The names of your created user groups must match the group names specified in the nsscache configuration exactly.

 Example SCIM values

-nsscache configuration for SCIM is set by default in the values.yaml file.
+values.yaml file sets the suggested nsscache configuration for SCIM by default.
 For a full list of configuration options, see the SCIM parameter reference.

-The following parameters are used to configure the groups that will be provisioned:
+The following parameters configure the groups to provision:

 sudoGroupsspecifies the user groups that can runsudocommands in the nodes.scim_users_endpointspecifies the SCIM endpoint path for retrieving user data.
 The default value isUsers.scim_groups_endpointspecifies the SCIM endpoint path for retrieving group data.
-The default value isGroups.scim_users_parametersspecifies that the users in these groups will be provisioned, meaning they will find their User ID in the cluster.
-By default, this will filter out inactive users withfilter=active eq "true".scim_groups_parametersspecifies the groups to be provisioned.
-By default, this will filter out inactive users withexcludeInactiveUsers=true.
-If no user groups are specified, all groups will be provisioned.
+The default value isGroups.scim_users_parametersspecifies which users in these groups to provision, so they find their User ID in the cluster.
+By default, this filters out inactive users withfilter=active eq "true".scim_groups_parametersspecifies the groups to provision.
+By default, this filters out inactive users withexcludeInactiveUsers=true.
+If you specify no user groups,nsscacheprovisions all groups.

 Filter specific user groups

-scim_groups_parameters and scim_users_parameters allow optional parameters to be added to the groups and users endpoints, respectively.
-Special characters (spaces, quotes, etc.) will be automatically URL encoded.
+scim_groups_parameters and scim_users_parameters let you add optional parameters to the groups and users endpoints, respectively. nsscache automatically URL-encodes special characters such as spaces and quotes.

 To provision access to specific user groups, list the group names in both the scim_users_parameters and scim_groups_parameters parameters, as follows: